Advancing African-Accented Speech Recognition: Epistemic Uncertainty-Driven Data Selection for Generalizable ASR Models: Introduction

 The impact of our approach is substantial.
-It develops more robust, generalizable, and cost-efficient African-accented English ASR models and reduces dependency on large labeled datasets, enabling deployment in various real-world scenarios.
-Our results show improved generalization for out-of-distribution (OOD) cases, especially for accents with minimal resources, addressing specific challenges in African-accented ASR.
+It develops more robust, generalizable, and cost-efficient African-accented English ASR models, reducing dependency on large labeled datasets and enabling deployment in various real-world scenarios.
+Our results demonstrate improved generalization for out-of-distribution (OOD) cases, particularly for accents with limited resources, addressing specific challenges in African-accented automatic speech recognition (ASR).
 Additionally, by focusing on equitable representation in ASR training, our methodology promotes fairness in AI, ensuring technology serves users across diverse linguistic backgrounds without bias \cite{uncertainty_fairness_1, uncertainty_fairness_2, uncertainty_fairness_3}.
 Our contributions are listed as follows:

-\begin{itemize} \item we combine DBAL, AAL, CSA, and EU to propose a novel way to adapt several high-performing pretrained speech models to build efficient African-accented English ASR models, \item we evaluate our approach across several speech domains (clinical, general, both), and African-accented speech datasets (AfriSpeech-200 \cite{Olatunji2023AfriSpeech200PA}, SautiDB \cite{afonja2021learning}, MedicalSpeech and CommonVoices English Accented Dataset \cite{commonvoice}), while providing domain and accent-specific analyses, \item we define a new and simple metric called U-WER that allows us to measure and track how the variance of the model, across hard accents, changes over the adaptation process, \item we show that our approach improves the WER performance by 69.44\% while significantly reducing the required amount of labeled data (by $\sim$45 \item we show, based on additional AL experiments, that our approach is also efficient in real-world settings where there are no gold transcriptions. \end{itemize}
+\begin{itemize} \item we combine DBAL, AAL, CSA, and EU to propose a novel way to adapt several high-performing pretrained speech models to build efficient African-accented English ASR models, \item we evaluate our approach across several speech domains (clinical, general, \textit{both}), and African-accented speech datasets AfriSpeech-200 \cite{Olatunji2023AfriSpeech200PA}, SautiDB \cite{afonja2021learning}, MedicalSpeech, and CommonVoices English Accented Dataset \cite{commonvoice}, while providing domain and accent-specific analyses, \item we define a new and simple metric called U-WER that allows us to measure and track how the variance of the model, across hard accents, changes over the adaptation process, \item we show that our approach improves the relative average WER performance by 27\% while significantly reducing the required amount of labeled data (by $\sim$45\%), \item we show, based on additional AL experiments, that our approach is also efficient in real-world settings where there are no gold transcriptions. \end{itemize}